'Scotland is must-win to salvage Ireland's season'

 The Irish girls are all athletes and are going out to represent their country.

-Would he have said that if Ireland men were playing a lower ranked team?
-Was it unsafe when Ireland men's teams were getting well beaten by New Zealand in the 2000's?
+Would he have said that if Ireland men were playing a lower-ranked team?
+Was it unsafe when Ireland men's teams were being well beaten by New Zealand in the 2000's?

 I don't think so.
 It wasn't used as an excuse then and it shouldn't be now either.

-Obviously England are conditioned, they are experienced, they had players with just three or four caps who looked like seasoned internationals because of the feeder system coming through via the Women's Premiership.
+Obviously England are conditioned, they are experienced, they had players with just three or four caps who looked like seasoned internationals because of the feeder system coming through via the Premier 15.

 Morwenna Talling came on for Packer and scored a try with her first touch seconds after coming on.
 That's the kind of strength in depth England have and hopefully in time Ireland will benefit from a clear grassroots structure too.